 Aside from the upfront costs, investing in ETFs or mutual funds can have an impact on your bottom line at tax time.
 When the assets in a particular fund appreciate in value and those securities are sold, this results in a capital gain for the fund as a whole.
 Capital gains are then passed on to shareholders, typically in the form of a year-end distribution.
-Any gains you realize are subject to capital gains tax and depending on your calculations, you could end up paying more to Uncle Sam when you file your return.
+Any gains you realize are subject to capital gains tax and depending on your income, you could end up owing more to Uncle Sam when you file your return.

 Exchange-traded funds are usually considered to be more tax efficient because of how they’re structured.
 Passively traded ETFs typically have fewer capital gains distributions for individual investors compared to mutual funds.

 Try out our capital gains tax calculator.

 Between the two kinds of funds, exchange-traded funds are a more cost-effective choice when you consider the expense ratio and the tax implications.
 The fact that the initial investment can be lower only adds to their appeal.
 Just keep in mind that commission fees could cancel out your savings if you’re doing a lot of trading.

 - Regardless of whether you decide to invest in mutual funds or ETFs, you should stick to options that adhere to your risk tolerance.
 The key is to diversify your investments based on risk tolerance.
 You can use our asset allocation calculator.